Learn

 May Calm Stress and Anxiety

-Many consider ashwagandha for dogs as a superstar herb for its calming effects on canines.
+Many consider ashwagandha when researching how to lower cortisol in dogs naturally.
 It helps moderate the production of the stress hormone cortisol and lower urine cortisol levels.
 Cortisol is a key factor in managing anxious behaviors in our dog friends.
+Aside from supporting the adrenal glands, which play a crucial role in responding to stressors, this helpful herb can also support your pup's nervous system.

+It enables them to handle stressors better and maintain a calmer demeanor.
 Ashwagandha use results in more relaxed pets.
 Studies show a statistically significant reduction in stress-related symptoms in dogs taking this herb.
 This calming effect is helpful in situations like car rides, events with loud noises, or strange environments.

-See all our calming products for pets here.
+See all our calming products for pets here

 Promotes Joint Health